mulama77/mpesaintegration/README.md

 ## Prerequisites
 Ensure you have this installed before proceeding further
 - Node 6.0 or above,
 - npm 5 or above,
+- git client,
 - Any console emulater or terminal

 ## About